Background

 And I want to elaborate a bit on this because in the next video, I'm going to propose a new theory of empathy.
 And reflexive empathy is a crucial part of it.

-Yes, music, someone is called music, wonderful name, from Graham Music's article, he's a scholar.
+I'm going to quote from the book, Sadism, psychoanalytic developmental perspectives.
+I'm going to quote from Graham Music.
+Yes, Music, someone is called Music, wonderful name, from Graham Music's article, he's a scholar.

 So I'm citing the article, by about four months, infants can know that they are the subject of another person's attention.
-They show cooing, for example, and that is based on studies by Reddy, in 2000.
+They show coiness, for example, and that is based on studies by Reddy, in 2000.

 Soon, most infants, most babies have sufficient understanding of other minds to be able to tease in mutual enjoyment.
 Again, Reddy, 2008.

 A crucial developmental window at about nine months allows much more sophisticated understandings of other minds, as seen in joint attention, social referencing, and secondary intersubjectivity.
-These are terms coined by Trevarden and Hubley.
+These are terms coined by Trevarthen and Hubley.

-Trevarden and Hubley, very early on in 1978, kind of deconstructed empathy.
+Trevarthen and Hubley, very early on in 1978, kind of deconstructed empathy.
 And they demonstrated the role of joint attention, the baby pays attention to an adult and the adult pays attention to the baby.
 It's crucial, this feedback loop.
+Social referencing and secondary intersubjectivity.
+I'll discuss all this a bit later.

 I'm continuing from the article by Music.